• Skip to primary navigation

 Helpful tips:

-• For freezing, best to freeze the stock without the pasta or stracciatella (egg mixture).
+• For freezing: It is best to freeze the stock without the pasta or stracciatella (egg mixture).

 • Reheating: The soup warms up quickly on the stove over medium-low heat.
 When hot, stir in the cooked noodles (if using) and let cook for about a minute.
 Then serve and enjoy!